sigp/lighthouse/book/src/slashing-protection.md

 If you are absolutely 100% sure that you need to recreate the missing database, you can start the Lighthouse validator client with the `--init-slashing-protection` flag.
-This flag is incredibly dangerous and should not be used lightly, and we **strongly recommend** you consider finding your old slashing protection database before using it.
-You will get slashed if you use it incorrectly.
+This flag is incredibly dangerous and should not be used lightly, and we **strongly recommend** you try finding your old slashing protection database before using it.
+If you do decide to use it, you should wait at least 1 epoch (~7 minutes) from when your validator client was last actively signing messages.
+If you suspect your node experienced a clock drift issue you should wait longer.
+Remember that the inactivity penalty for being offline for even a day or so is approximately equal to the rewards earned in a day.
+You will get slashed if you use `--init-slashing-protection` incorrectly.

 ### Slashable Attestations and Re-orgs